n0obcoder/UNet-based-Denoising-Autoencoder-In-PyTorch/README.md

 # UNet-based-Denoising-Autoencoder-In-PyTorch
 Cleaning printed text using Denoising Autoencoder based on UNet architecture in PyTorch

+## Acknowledgement
+The UNet architecture used here is borrowed from https://github.com/jvanvugt/pytorch-unet.
+The only modification made in the UNet architecture mentioned in the above link is the addition of dropout layers.

 ## Requirements
 * torch >= 0.4
 * torchvision >= 0.2.2